Mystery Shopper Beware: Here’s How to Avoid Falling for a Scam

-Several of us do it as a side hustle, but we know we’re not going to get rich doing it.
+Several of us are secret shoppers as a side hustle, but we know it’s not going to be a full time job.

 Armed with that knowledge, be highly skeptical of any company that promises you’ll make enough money to drive around in a Lexus while nibbling caviar at stoplights just by shopping undercover.